SupaxInc/data-structure-and-algorithms/README.md

     - Moving dummy node to the next node: mergedList -> [dummy node] -> [1]
     - Moving dummy node to the next node: mergedList -> [dummy node] -> [1] -> [2]
     - Returning the next node of mergedList:  [1] -> [2]

+## 141 - Linked List Cycle

+**Brute Force: Visit each node using a set**

+- Time Complexity: O(n)
+- Space Complexity: O(n)

+**Optimized Approach: Visit each node using pointers**

+- Time Complexity: O(n)
+- Space Complexity: O(1)

+**Solution:** The solution uses Floyd's Tortoise and Hare algorithm, where two pointers move at different speeds through the list, and a cycle is detected if the slow pointer meets the fast pointer.